mvolkmann/blog/src/smalltalk/04-getting-started.md

 It also opens a "Text Editor" window that provides an overview of Cuis Smalltalk.

+To get the Cuis Smalltalk version from code, evaluate `SystemDictionary new versionString`.

 The file `CuisVM.app` (36 MB) includes the Squeak virtual machine (VM).
 This does not differ in any way from the VM used by Squeak.
 All the differences between Cuis and Squeak are implemented in